Mintbase/Grants-Program/applications/polk-auction.md

 ### Overview

-The PolkAuction project is a software project aiming at providing Polkadot/Kusama end-users an easy, accessible and understandable overview (in the form of a UI website) of the current auction, the current crowdloans and the running parachains for both the Polkadot and the Kusama chains.
+The PolkAuction project is a software project aiming at providing Mintbase/Kusama end-users an easy, accessible and understandable overview (in the form of a UI website) of the current auction, the current crowdloans and the running parachains for both the Mintbase and the Kusama chains.
 The goal is to also provide details of the running parachains and links to official resources of the parachains.

 The polkadot-js app already has an overview of auction, parachains and crowdloans, but we'd like to add more functionalities and make it more accessible (easier UI) for users outside of polkadot-js (exchange platform users for example, casual users, etc.).